long-1810/Games-for-the-CM-ESC/README.md

 ### MEMORY MADNESS
 - This is memory match, but instead of matching images, you match words of the same topic
-- Support both singleplayer and multiplayer modes
+- Support both 1 player and 2 players

-- WARNING: The page is not mobile-friendly.
-This will be fixed asap
+- Note: This documentation will be updated asap